explodinggradients/ragas/docs/howtos/customizations/_caching.md

-Create an LLM and Embedding model with the cacher, here I'm using the [ChatOpenAI][langchain_openai.ChatOpenAI] model from [langchain-openai](https://github.com/langchain-ai/langchain-openai) as an example.
+Create an LLM and Embedding model with the cacher, here I'm using the `ChatOpenAI` from [langchain-openai](https://github.com/langchain-ai/langchain-openai) as an example.